 The A54 and A51 are key strategic roads running east and south-east respectively linking Chester to the M6.
 The A51 is a principle route for commuter and other traffic between Chester, Northwich and Winsford, Crewe, Staffordshire and the West Midlands as well as from local villages close to Chester such as Tarvin, Kelsall, Tarporley, Ashton and Barrow.
-The A51 is highlighted in red in Figure 4 and illustrates its importance as a strategic link to surrounding towns and the motorway network.
+The scheme section of the A51 is highlighted in red in Figure 5 and illustrates its importance as a strategic link to surrounding towns and the motorway network.